Azure/ng-deploy-azure/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+## How to Test

+- Replace this with instructions on how to test this PR

 ## Closing issues

 Put closes #XXXX in your comment to auto-close the issue that your PR fixes (if such).